renatoathaydes/dartle-website/source/processed/dartle-overview.md

 Olá, World!
 ```

-The only thing missing is to make the `compile` task **incremental**, so that only the modified files are re-compiled.
+It all works fine, but to make things better, the `compile` task should be **incremental**, i.e. only the modified files
+should be re-compiled.
+That's what the next section will address.

 {{end}}
 {{component /processed/fragments/_section.html}}